Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 "I- It's not like it changes much..."
 Merlin tries to explain, but it seems that the prince is stubbornly refusing to hear anything from him.

 "Just- shut up!
 Alright?
 I don't understand it.
-Maybe you've been deceiving us and you're just an evil and shady character."
+How?
+How do I trust you now?"
 He hisses, looking angrily at the sky.

 "Come on, don't be silly... you know me better-" He begins.

 "Do I?
 Do I really Merlin?"
 Arthur hisses, leaving a thoughtful Merlin perplexed by this.
 "Our friendship is based on a lie, and a friendship based on weeds does not bloom beautiful, but dies pitifully.
-Maybe it never really existed."
+Maybe it never really existed.
+All I've ever heard from my father about magic is bad."

-"Is this what you think of me?"
+"Is that it, then?"
 He asks, hurt echoing with every word.

 Arthur turns around, his blue eyes suspicious and condescending.
 "I..."
 His tone changes to something a little more sorry.
 "I don't know what I think anymore."